AdmiralCloud/ac-ip/README.md

 const isPrivate = acts.isPrivate('127.0.0.1')
 // -> true
 ```

+*Breaking change:* Function is now isPrivateIP insteand of isPrivate.

+# Deprecated functions
+Function *ipInIPList* no longer exists.
+Use checkCIDR instead.

 # Error codes
 All errors have a message, but messages can change.
 Therefor all error messages now also have an error code: